-The welding process does not require electrodes or filler wires, and the melting zone is less polluted, so that the strength and toughness of the weld are at least equal to or even higher than the parent metal.
+The welding process does not require electrodes or filler wires, and the heat source is hot, leading to a reduction in impurity content and a change in the inclusion size and distribution in the molten pool.
+This results in a strong and tough weld that is at least equal to or even stronger than the parent metal.

 (2) Advantages of laser deep penetration welding

-2) Because the beam is easy to transmit and control, the welding gun and nozzle do not need to be replaced frequently, and there is no vacuum pumping required for electron beam welding, which significantly reduces the shutdown auxiliary time, so the load factor and production efficiency are high.
+The beam is easy to transmit and control, leading to less frequent replacement of the welding gun and nozzle, and no vacuum pumping is required for electron beam welding.
+This significantly reduces the auxiliary downtime and increases the load factor and production efficiency.

 (3) Disadvantages of laser deep penetration welding